Accepting Evolution Is More Important Than Understanding It

 One of my most long-standing passion projects has been to help people understand – and accept – evolution.
-It was born of my own relationship with the topic that started with me as a young earth creationist wanting to teach science.
-I learned that that not only did I have so many misconceptions about evolution, but I found the topic was fascinating.
-Trying to understand it, and how humans fit into it, has driven my academic career.
-While I no longer believe as I did when I was younger, it had nothing to do with evolution or science.
+This passion was born of my own relationship with the topic that started with me as a young earth creationist wanting to teach science.
+And as I learned more and more about evolution,

 What is Evolution?